DongYuls/DongYuls.github.io/_posts/2018-11-06-tensorflow-installation-tutorial.md

 #### 2. Install Visual C++ and Windows10 SDK

-After installation, make sure that Visual C++ and Windows10 SDK have been installed.
+Make sure that Visual C++ and Windows10 SDK have been installed.

-Run Visual Studio 2015 installer again and check the following items.
+- Run Visual Studio 2015 installer again and check the following items.
   `Programming Language - Visual C++`
   `Universal Tools for Windows Apps (Check All)`

-Reboot the system.
+- After installation, reboot the system.

 <br/>